What is a Model

 - Reducing the chance of miscommunication on what is what when discussing a problem or solution, especially when things are getting abstract.

-- Being able to investigate and resolve risky and unwanted dependencies and relationships in a business, service, product, process, application or system.
+- To investigate and resolve risky and unwanted dependencies and relationships in a business, service, product, process, application, or system.

-- Making people such as vendors, employees and new workers much more knowledgeable on a specific topic in less time.
+- Making people such as vendors, employees, and new workers more knowledgeable on a specific topic in less time.

-- A model allows you to communicate visually and effectively with other people about something complex, instead of having an abstract discussion.
+- A model allows you to communicate visually and effectively with others about something complex instead of having an abstract discussion.

-There are many more reasons to generate and create models, but these touches on very important ones.
+Many more reasons exist to generate and create models, but these touch on important ones.

 Benefits of generating a model over creating or drawing it are:

 - Much higher productivity.
-You can generate a number of models in a few seconds.
+You can generate several models in a few seconds.
 Drawing a single model often takes much more time than a few minutes.

-- There are more people who will be able to generate models than who are able to create models.
+- More people will be able to generate models than those who can create models.
 Less knowledge and skills are needed.

 - Created or drawn models often have fewer details, such as populated attributes.

-- New versions of the model can be realized much more quickly.
+- New model versions can be realized much more quickly.
 Like maybe even in real-time.
 Redrawing a model always takes up more time.

 What are Models?